emanuelegiona/ns3-woss-docker/README.md

 4. Mount a local directory into a container (just once, instead of `docker run`) using

-    `./mount.sh <local/path/to/directory> <path/to/directory> <container name> <image name>`
+    `docker run -td --mount type=bind,source=<local/FS/path>,target=<container/FS/path> --name <container name> <image ID>`

-    _Local path to be mounted must be absolute.
-The path within a container's filesystem is placed under its_&nbsp; `/home/` _directory._
+    _Paths to be mounted must be absolute._

     _This is only needed the **first time** a container is instantiated, subsequent calls to_&nbsp; `docker start` _on the same container will automatically load the mounted directory._

+    _**Warning:** existing container contents at the same target path will be overwritten with the ones provided by the local filesystem._

 5. Starting from `r2` images onwards, an environment variable `CXX_CONFIG` is available for user-defined scripts to adapt their GCC compilation parameters; by default, such variable holds the following contents:

     `CXX_CONFIG="-Wall -Werror -Wno-unused-variable"`

-    Moreover, [build scripts](./u20.04-n3.40-w1.12.5/ns3-build/) have been updated to provide an exit value reflective of ns-3's configuration and build outcome.
+    Moreover, [build scripts][latest-build] have been updated to provide an exit value reflective of ns-3's configuration and build outcome.

 # Citing this work